buluma/ansible-role-java/README.md

 java_type: jre

 # Set the version of java, valid values are 6, 7, 8, 9, 10, 11, 12 or 13.
-# By default, a distibution default is used, mapped in `vars/main.yml`.
+# By default, a distribution default is used, mapped in `vars/main.yml`.
 # By setting java_version, you overwrite this default to your selected
 # version.
 java_version: "{{ java_default_version }}"